This unforgettable experience takes up to six guests around Provincetown Harbor with sights of the beaches, lighthouses, and wildlife.

 During the summer months, let’s set sail aboard Moment on our two-day classic tour of Cape Cod Bay or take more time to explore further beyond to other New England gems.

 For our Cape Cod two-day charters, we can welcome up to four guests within two cabins.
 We’ll sail to Plymouth and Wellfleet harbors and experience their towns’ history and dining while staying aboard the Moment on anchor.
-Enjoy chef-prepared breakfasts, lunches, and snacks.
-If you have any food or beverage requests or limitations, we are happy to accommodate your needs!
+We will reach out to discuss food options for your sail.
+You are welcome to pack your own favorite beverages (please, no red wine or staining beverages!)
+We will be in port each night so you can experience local food of each New England town.
 Linens and bath towels are included.
 The captain treats you like family as you enjoy the sailing adventure of a lifetime!

 Interested in additional New England destinations such as Nantucket, Boston, Martha’s Vineyard, Cuttyhunk, Marblehead, Sandwich, New Bedford, and more?
 Extend your trip to experience these sought after locales.
 Contact us for more information.